-On January 3, 1914 the sisters arrived in Walsenburg: Sister Ethelreda Neyer, O.S.B, as Superior; Sister Mechtilde Stenger, Sister Humiliata Eccher, Sister Alma Brown, and Sister Adriana Stallbaumer as teachers; and Sister Cunningund Bescher as housekeeper.
-Soon, they were joined by Sister Louise Schneider and Sister Elfrida Brennan.
-Until their new convent was completed on October 1, 1914, the sisters rented a house across the street from the school.
+On January 3, 1914, the sisters arrived in Walsenburg, soon joined by two others.
 On opening day, 500 exuberant students filled the school.
-Sister Adriana, describing the first morning told of the rush for the door at the sound of the recess bell.
-Thinking she would enforce an orderly exit at noon, she stood firmly in front of the door, only to have her students scramble out through the windows.
+The first morning, there was a rush for the door at the sound of the recess bell.
+Thinking she would enforce an orderly exit at noon, one sister stood firmly in front of the door, only to have her students scramble out through the windows.

 More than 296 Benedictine Sisters served in Walsenburg from 1914 to 1996.
 Their names are legendary: Margaret, Thoephila, Elfrida, Charlotte, Felicia, Suitberta, Suzanne, Bertrand, Jose, and Naomi, and many others who “planted seeds of faith”.
 Their students became doctors, nurses, lawyers, judges, teachers, professors, religious, priests, and good citizens.